ffevotte/isend-mode.el/README.md

 - `isend-strip-empty-lines`: if non-nil, `isend` will remove empty (or whitespace-only) lines from the region before sending it to the interpreter.
 Note that this only works when sending an entire region (as opposed to a single line).

+- `isend-delete-indentation`: if non-nil, `isend` will delete indentation from all lines in the region.
+Note that this only works when sending a region (as opposed to a single line).
+Relative indentation w.r.t the first line is preserved.
+This is useful e.g. to send Python blocks outside of there original context

 - `isend-end-with-empty-line`: if non-nil, `isend` appends an empty line to regions sent.
 Note that this only works when sending an entire region (as opposed to a single line).